“Nobody Died At Sandy Hook”

 “As Mike Powers, a professional military investigator and ballistics expert, has observed, this young man of slight build could not have carried all these heavy, bulky weapons and ammunition on his person.
 Furthermore, since first responders were supposedly inside the school within seven minutes, there was not enough time for Lanza to have carried out the shooting as reported.
 In an interview with Joyce Riley, Powers states that Lanza could not have fired so many times continuously without destabilizing himself from the intense noise from the Bushmaster.
 As a novice, he could not have shot an AR–15 with such speed and accuracy, supposedly changing magazines 4–5 times without a stoppage.
 For a real person shooting an AR–15 and what it entails, see Redsilverj’s ‘Sandy Hook Hoax Ultimate Case Closed'” pg.
 70

 As for “destabilizing himself” from the noise?
-I’m honestly not sure what that means exactly or what it’s based on, but Lanza – who again played “Dance Dance Revolution” for hours on end – was wearing earplugs during the attack.
+Not sure what that even means, honestly, but Lanza—who spent hours on end playing “Dance Dance Revolution”—was wearing earplugs during the attack.

 “As a novice, he could not have shot an AR–15 with such speed and accuracy, supposedly changing magazines 4–5 times without a stoppage.” pg.
 70

-Yes, Adam reloaded frequently, but he sometimes only fired 15 rounds out of a 30 round magazine.
+Yes, Adam reloaded frequently, but he sometimes only fired 15 rounds out of a 30-round magazine.

 “According to Lt.
 Vance on the night of the shooting, one victim survived.
 So in less than seven minutes—or less than five minutes according to the media—Lanza killed 26 people and then himself, producing only one injured victim.” pg.
 71